radio1988/OneStopRNAseq/snakemake/README.md

 ## todo:
-- contrast.de.xlsx  contrast.as.xlsx
-- use same contrast format for rMATS, at group level
 - an easier way to link and run workflow: now script/ needs cp
 - handle gsea err

 ## Log:
 - test success on Mac, Rui-HPCC-snakemake, Rui-HPCC-test_run
-- test on u18 VM:
+- test on u18 VM: success from FQ, with `READ_LENGTH: 100`
-	- test with osr (new)
-		- star index output error